-The 4-bit counter increments by one for each clock generated either by the external clock edge detector, by a Timer/Counter0 compare match, or by software using USICLK or USITC strobe bits.
-The clock source depends of the setting of the USICS1..0 bits.
+The 4-bit counter increments by one for each clock generated either by the external clock edge detector, by a Timer/Counter0 Compare Match, or by software using USICLK or USITC strobe bits.
+The clock source depends of the setting of the USICS1:0 bits.
 For external clock operation a special feature is added that allows the clock to be generated by writing to the USITC strobe bit.
 This feature is enabled by write a one to the USICLK bit while setting an external clock source (USICS1 = 1).

-Note that even when no wire mode is selected (USIWM1..0 = 0) the external clock input (USCK/SCL) are can still be used by the counter.
+Note that even when no wire mode is selected (USIWM1:0 = 0) the external clock input (USCK/SCL) are can still be used by the counter.

-17.5.4 USICR - USI Control Register
+13.5.4 USICR - USI Control Register

 Bit 7 6 5 4 3 2 1 0

 0x0D (0x2D) USISIE USIOIE USIWM1 USIWM0 USICS1 USICS0 USICLK USITC USICR

-Read/Write R/W R/W R/W R/W R/W R/W W W
+Read/Write R/W R/W R/W R/W R/W R/W W W •

 Initial Value 0 0 0 0 0 0 0 0

-The control register includes interrupt enable control, wire mode setting, clock select setting, and clock strobe.
+The Control Register includes interrupt enable control, wire mode setting, Clock Select setting, and clock strobe.

-• Bit 7 - USISIE: Start Condition Interrupt Enable
+Bit 7 - USISIE: Start Condition Interrupt Enable

-Setting this bit to one enables the start condition detector interrupt.
-If there is a pending interrupt when the USISIE and the global interrupt enable flag is set to one, this will immediately be executed.
-Refer to the USISIF bit description on page 126 for further details.
+Setting this bit to one enables the Start Condition detector interrupt.
+If there is a pending interrupt when the USISIE and the Global Interrupt Enable Flag is set to one, this will immediately be executed.
+Refer to the USISIF bit description on page 133 for further details.

-• Bit 6 - USIOIE: Counter Overflow Interrupt Enable
+Bit 6 - USIOIE: Counter Overflow Interrupt Enable

-Setting this bit to one enables the counter overflow interrupt.
-If there is a pending interrupt when the USIOIE and the global interrupt enable flag is set to one, this will immediately be executed.
-Refer to the USIOIF bit description on page 126 for further details.
+Setting this bit to one enables the Counter Overflow interrupt.
+If there is a pending interrupt when the USIOIE and the Global Interrupt Enable Flag is set to one, this will immediately be executed.
+Refer to the USIOIF bit description on page 133 for further details.

-• Bit 5:4 - USIWM1:0: Wire Mode
+Bits 5:4 - USIWM1:0: Wire Mode

-These bits set the type of wire mode to be used.
-Basically only the function of the outputs are affected by these bits.
+These bits set the type of wire mode to be used, as shown in Table 13-1 on page 134.

+Basically, only the function of the outputs are affected by these bits.
 Data and clock inputs are not affected by the mode selected and will always have the same function.
-The counter and USI data register can therefore be clocked externally, and data input sampled, even when outputs are disabled.
-The relations between USIWM1:0 and the USI operation is summarized in Table 17-1.
+The counter and USI Data Register can therefore be clocked externally, and data input sampled, even when outputs are disabled.

-Table 17-1.
-Relations between USIWM1..0 and the USI Operation
+Table 13-1.
+Relationship between USIWM1:0 and USI Operation